11th Grade College Checklist

 1. Get the best grades you can.

-Grades and courses for junior year will be closely scrutinized by college admissions staffers.
+Grades and courses for eleventh grade will be closely scrutinized by college admissions staffers.
 Encourage your student to get the best grades possible in courses that are challenging for your particular student, not someone else’s student.
 In general, admissions officers want to see an upward trend, so if your student stumbled early on in high school, encourage her to use this year to show the growth admissions officers like to see in an applicant.

 2. Understand how financial aid works.